spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/3-kubectl.md

 The `ConfigMap` settings for RabbitMQ are specified in the `src/kubernetes/skipper/skipper-config-rabbit.yaml` file and for Kafka in the `src/kubernetes/skipper/skipper-config-kafka.yaml` file.

-MySQL secrets are located in the `src/kubernetes/mysql/mysql-secrets.yaml` file.
+MariaDB secrets are located in the `src/kubernetes/mariadb/mariadb-secrets.yaml` file.
-If you modified the password for MySQL, you should change it in the `src/kubernetes/mysql/mysql-secrets.yaml` file.
+If you modified the password for MariaDB, you should change it in the `src/kubernetes/maria/mariadb-secrets.yaml` file.
 Any secrets have to be provided in base64 encoding.

 To create the configuration map with the default settings, run the following